Isophotee/Isophotee/README.md

-## Hi there 👋 I'm Raihan ##
+## Hi there 👋 I'm Raihan

-I'm a Student from BINUS University Enrolled in the Computer Science program, Currently majoring in Game Application and Technology.
+I'm a Student from BINUS University Enrolled in the Computer Science program, Currently focusing in Game Application and Technology.

+## I'm currently trying to learn
-- 🌱 Currently learning C#, Kotlin, Unity
+- 🎮 C# with Unity
+- 📱 Kotlin with Android Studio

+## My Projects

 <!--
 **Reyanzhr/Reyanzhr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.